It could be time to consider adjuvant therapy

 • Nerve damage

-• Skin reactions around the infusion site
+• Skin reactions at the infusion site

 See additional Important Safety Information below.